Harvey Haddix: Near-perfect game

-A fielding error by third baseman Don Hoak ended the perfect game in the bottom of the 13th, with the leadoff batter for Milwaukee, Félix Mantilla, reaching first base.
-Mantilla then advanced to second on a sacrifice bunt by Eddie Mathews, which was followed by an intentional walk to Hank Aaron.
-Joe Adcock then hit an apparent home run, ending the no-hitter and the game.
-However, in the confusion, Aaron left the basepaths and was passed by Adcock for the second out and the Braves won 2–0.
-Eventually the hit was changed from a home run to a double by a ruling from National League (NL) president Warren Giles; ultimately, only Mantilla's run counted, resulting in a final score of 1–0, but the Pirates and Haddix still lost.
+A fielding error by third baseman Don Hoak ended the perfect game in the bottom of the 13th.
+It allowed leadoff batter Félix Mantilla to reach first base.
+He advanced to second base on a sacrifice bunt by Mathews, which was followed by an intentional walk to Aaron.
+Adcock followed with an apparent home run to end the no-hitter and game.